 Hot water may help tackle tough stains, but it’s not a great choice for daily washes.
 In addition to leading you to rack up a sizable energy bill, “always using hot water [is] bad for your clothing,” Rodriguez points out.
 Since hot water can damage certain natural fabrics, she recommends using cold water for most clothing and using hot water for all-white loads.

 Spraying hairspray may have worked to remove ink stains back in the day, but it probably won’t yield the results you’re looking for now.
 Stapf says that many hairsprays today don’t have alcohol in them—the key component necessary for getting that ink out.
 “Hairsprays that don't include alcohol won't lift the stain and may make the stain harder to remove,” she explains.

 The good news is that soaking the stain in rubbing alcohol for 15 minutes should do the trick.

 Wood polish may get your furniture gleaming, but spraying it directly onto those prized pieces will cause you bigger problems down the line.
-Spraying directly onto your furniture "causes one area to get soaked in polish," says Rodriguez, who notes that this could lead to staining over time.
+Spraying directly onto your furniture “causes one area to get soaked in polish,” says Rodriguez, who notes that this could eventually lead to staining.
 Instead, she recommends spraying your polish onto a clean cloth and wiping the furniture for an even application.

 Want to get a big mess off a painted wall or piece of molding?
 Think before you scrub.
 Scrubbing vigorously with an abrasive pad can actually remove the paint from your wall and potentially damage the drywall or plaster underneath, especially on flat paint, which tends to be less moisture-resistant.
 “If the stain requires scrubbing, you’re most likely better off repainting,” says Michael Silva-Nash, executive vice president of Molly Maid, a Neighborly company.